Quick Summary

 Understanding AIFs

-Minimum percentage of returns that an investor earns before the Investment Manager can catch-up and charge carry to the investor.
+Minimum percentage of returns that an investor earns before the Investment Manager can catch-up and charge carry to investor. - Catch-up

 Closing is the date fixed by the Investment Manager as a cut-off date to obtain capital commitment from investors.